-- an undergraduate degree at grade 2.2 honours or above in psychology or the social sciences or an arts related subject
+- An undergraduate degree at grade 2.2 honours or above

 Months of entry

-This programme provides the training in counselling and psychotherapy necessary to become eligible for BACP (British Association for Counselling & Psychotherapy) individual practitioner accreditation.
+This programme provides the training in counselling and psychotherapy necessary to become eligible for BACP (British Association for Counselling & Psychotherapy) individual practitioner registration.

-As well as cognitive and reflective skills, you will also learn practical ways of working with your clients in a therapeutic relationship to address conscious and unconscious needs and produce a change in emotional and cognitive processes and behaviour.
+The course emphasises the central importance of the therapeutic relationship.
+Therefore, as well as developing cognitive and reflective skills, you will also learn practical ways of working with your clients in a therapeutic relationship to address conscious and unconscious needs and produce a change in emotional and cognitive processes and behaviour.
+Central to developing your therapeutic skills is a sustained effort of attunement to the client as well as openness to and awareness of their and your internal processes.
 This involves integrating complex and advanced skills, and responding creatively to complex, novel and unpredictable situations.
+As well as having a theoretical understanding of these processes, from the first year you will have modules allowing you the opportunity to practice your counselling skills.

 Qualification, course duration and attendance options